Know your funder requirements

 ESRC-funded postgraduates

 The research data policy is not compulsory for postgraduate research students.
-However ESRC does encourage ESRC-funded students to deposit their research data in the UK Data Archive.
+However, ESRC does encourage ESRC-funded students to offer copies of any machine-readable data created or repurposed during the lifetime of the award for deposit in the UK Data Service.
 The ESRC postgraduate funding guide provides further information.

 Medical Research Council (MRC)